topkecleon/telegram-bot-bash/doc/7_develop.md

 Addons must register themself to BASHBOT_EVENTS at startup, e.g. to call a function everytime a message is received.
 Addons works similar as 'commands.sh' and 'mycommands.sh' but are much more flexible on when functions/commands are triggered.

-Another major difference is: **Addons are executed in the context of the main script**, while 'commands.sh' and 'mycommands.sh' are executed new child process on efery execution.
-This is why event functions are time critical and must finish as fast as possible.
+Another major difference is: While regular command processing is done in as a new sub shell for every command, **Addons are executed in the context of bashbot event loop!**, This is why event functions are (time) critical and must return as fast as possible. **If an event function call exit, also bashbot exits!**

+*Important*: If an event function e.g. send_messages or need longer time for processing spawn a sub shell!
+This prevents blocking or exiting bashbots event loop.

 #### Bashbot Events

 Addons must register functions to bashbot events by providing their name, and internal identifier and a callback function.
 If an event occours each registered function for the event is called.